 There are several steps for your student to be enrolled in the PCC Dual Credit program and earn college credit for their classes.

-- Once admitted to PCC, your student must complete Step 2: Register for Course.
+- Once admitted to PCC, your student must complete Part 3: Register for classes.

 - During the course, your student must complete the course curriculum as approved by the college.
 This includes completing work as assigned and following the attendance policy as noted in their PCC course syllabus.
 The grade earned for their college course will be reflected on an official PCC transcript.